Aim Use the Top Line

 |

-Dyna-Tech 1
+Dyna-Tech 1 |

-A blade putter was just that.
-Golfers used the top line of the blade to position the putterface at right angles to the direction they wanted to send the ball.
-The technique was to view the straight line from the toe of the putter to its heel as the top of a T-square and then place this perpendicular to the aimline.
+The technique was to view the straight line from the toe of the putter to its heel as the top of a T-square.

-Despite all the modern day hoopla, this is still the best and most accurate method.
-Not so long ago Nike introduced the IC range of putters designed to emphasise the top line of the putter by muting the areas of the putter head that were not critical to aiming.
+Not so long ago Nike introduced the IC range of putters designed to emphasise the top line of the putter by muting the areas of the putter head that were not critical to alignment.

 By using optical engineering Nike has contrasted the leading edge of the white top line with the green coloured putter head.
 It claims that this eliminates visual noise or distraction and therefore helps you to square your putterface.